University of North Dakota School of Law: Curriculum

 UND Law has a formal Curricular Mission Statement to guide changes to its educational program.
 In 2013–14, the school reconfigured the required first-year curriculum, adding a new Professional Foundations course.

 Building

 In 2013, the North Dakota legislature approved $11.4 million for a major addition and renovation to the existing building.
 Construction started in Summer 2014 and was completed in Fall 2015, with the dedication and ribbon-cutting taking place on October 9.

 Thormodsgard Law Library

-The three-story Thormodsgard Law Library adjacent to the School of Law building at UND is named in honor of Olaf H. Thormodsgard, who was Dean of the University of North Dakota School of Law from 1933 to 1962.
+The three-story Thormodsgard Law Library adjacent to the School of Law building at UND is named in honor of Olaf H. Thormodsgard, Dean of the University of North Dakota School of Law from 1933 to 1962.

 The library underwent a renovation in 2003 that added mobile compact shelving.
 The upgrade increased the shelf-space for the library's growing collection of legal materials (which includes a core collection of 312,000 volumes).
-Following a 15-month renovation a new wing opened.
+Following a 15-month renovation, a new wing opened.